Helsinki-NLP/OPUS-CAT/README.md

-# Fiskmo MT Engine and CAT plugins
+# OPUS-CAT MT Engine and CAT plugins

-Fiskmo MT Engine is a Windows-based machine translation system built on the [Marian NMT framework](https://marian-nmt.github.io/).
-Fiskmo MT Engine makes it possible to use a large selection of advanced neural machine translation models natively on Windows computers.
-The primary purpose of Fiskmo MT Engine is to provide professional translators local, secure, and confidential neural machine translation in computer-assisted translation tools (CAT tools), which are usually Windows-based.
-To that end, there are plugins available for two of the most popular CAT tools, SDL Trados Studio and memoQ (Fiskmo MT can also be used in the Wordfast CAT tool as a custom provider).
-Fiskmo MT Engine provides pretrained MT models for a very wide selection of language pairs, courtesy of the OPUS MT project ([listing of OPUS MT models](https://github.com/Helsinki-NLP/Opus-MT-train/tree/master/models)).
+OPUS-CAT MT Engine is a Windows-based machine translation system built on the [Marian NMT framework](https://marian-nmt.github.io/).
+OPUS-CAT MT Engine makes it possible to use a large selection of advanced neural machine translation models natively on Windows computers.
+The primary purpose of OPUS-CAT Engine is to provide professional translators local, secure, and confidential neural machine translation in computer-assisted translation tools (CAT tools), which are usually Windows-based.
+To that end, there are plugins available for two of the most popular CAT tools, SDL Trados Studio and memoQ (OPUS-CAT can also be used in the Wordfast CAT tool as a custom provider).
+OPUS-CAT MT Engine provides pretrained MT models for a very wide selection of language pairs, courtesy of the OPUS MT project ([listing of OPUS MT models](https://github.com/Helsinki-NLP/Opus-MT-train/tree/master/models)).

+## Note: The documentation below is for the earlier iteration of OPUS-CAT, which was branded Fiskmo MT.
+OPUS-CAT documentation is currently being added to a new site.
+To install the latest MT Engine and plugins, go to https://helsinki-nlp.github.io/OPUS-CAT/install.

 ## Quickstart for translators